Chahine-Ezzine/quiz-app/README.md

 Clone the repository
 git clone https://github.com/Chahine-Ezzine/quiz-app.git

-Change to the directory
+Change to the directory:
 cd quiz-app

-Install dependencies
+Install dependencies:
 npm install

-Run the application
+Run the application:
 npm run dev

 The application will open in your default browser on http://localhost:5173 or another available port.